East Glacier (26_154)

 Day 167 – 10/5/17

 At 2:10, we made it to the Canadian border!
 The Ravens have completed our second long trail.

-Another winter is coming with very high winds tomorrow and lots of snow this weekend is forcasted.
+Tomorrow another winter storm is coming in with very high winds and lots of snow so forecasted for this weekend.
 We finished just in time.
-We know there are a few more hikers still out there, including our friends Napoleon, Redcross, Hot Rod, Spam, and Phish Out of Water.
+We know there are a few more hikers still out there, including our friends Napoleon, Red Cross, Hot Rod, Spam, and Phish Out of Water.
 Our thoughts are with them as they complete the adventures.
 Now we have to figure out how we will get home.